 Clearing helps provide safe and reliable power not only for our members, but also for our employees.
-A clear right-of-way (ROW) significantly reduces the number of outages while allowing our line crews to access power lines, identify outage causes, and make repairs quickly and safely.
-Properly maintaining Chugach's rights-of-way is also required by the National Electric Safety Code.
+A clear right-of-way (ROW) significantly reduces the number of outages while allowing our line crews to access power lines, identify the source of an outage, and make repairs quickly and safely.
+Properly maintaining Chugach's ROW is also required by the National Electric Safety Code.
 When it comes to clearing utility easements, Chugach utilizes best practices in vegetation management and has been a Tree Line USA utility since 1999.